Sammy Gravano: Castellano murder

-Not suspecting the plot against him, Castellano invited DeCicco to a meeting on December 16, 1985, with fellow capos Thomas Gambino, James Failla, and Danny Marino at Sparks Steak House in Manhattan.
+Not suspecting the plot against him, Castellano invited DeCicco to a meeting on December 16, 1985, with fellow capos Thomas Gambino, James "Jimmy Brown" Failla, Johnny Gamorana, and Daniel "Danny" Marino at Sparks Steak House in Manhattan.
 The conspirators considered the restaurant a prime location for the hit because the area would be packed with bustling crowds of holiday shoppers, making it easier for the assassins to blend in and escape.
 The plans for the assassination were finalized on December 15, and the next afternoon, the conspirators met for a final time on the Lower East Side.
 At Gotti's suggestion, the shooters wore long white trench coats and black fur Russian hats, which Gravano considered a "brilliant" idea.

 Gotti and Gravano arrived at the restaurant shortly before 5 o'clock and, after circling the block, parked their car across the intersection and within view of the entrance.
-Around 5:30, Gravano spotted Castellano's Lincoln Town Car stopped at a nearby intersection and, via walkie talkie, alerted the team of hitmen stationed outside the restaurant of Castellano's approach.
+Around 5:30, Gravano spotted Castellano's Lincoln Town Car at a nearby intersection and, via walkie talkie, alerted the team of hitmen stationed outside the restaurant of Castellano's approach.
 Castellano's driver, Thomas Bilotti, pulled the car up directly in front of the entrance.
 As Castellano and Bilotti exited the Lincoln, they were ambushed and killed in a barrage of bullets.
 As the hat-and-trench-coat-adorned men slipped away into the night, Gotti calmly drove the car past the front of the restaurant to get a look at the scene.
 Looking down at Bilotti's body from the passenger window, Gravano remarked, "He's gone."